cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 }
 ```

-As an interface it does not describe what should happen when called.
+As an interface, it does not describe what should happen when called.
 What Starport does with the help of Protobuf is compile the interface and create a default Go implementation.

 ## Interact via the CLI